rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 Pros: these platforms will take care of all the scalability, configuration, and infrastructure.

-However, if your solution requires the live transmissions to start right away; these solutions won't work for you most of the times.
+Cons: if your solution requires the live transmissions to start right away; these solutions won't work for you most of the time.
 The warm-up times are usually up to several minutes.

 A simple architecture preview using one of the PaaS above would look like this:
 <br/>